Can we talk about how boring B2B content marketing is?

 But by the time I parse out and determine what all of the little acronyms mean, I could have solved world hunger or done something that’s tangibly productive.

 It’s great to engage visually (which we’ll get to more in a bit), but if you make it harder to understand your visuals than your written copy, then you’re doing it wrong.
+Even if you have complex data, you can make it easier to understand by good data visualization.

 Error #2: Your Content Isn’t Based on SERPs